How to Start a WordPress Website

 In the Review & Complete tab, you will fill in your personal information and payment information.

 Under Purchase Information, you can select your payment period.
-You can choose to pay month to month, but paying annually will save you a lot of $$ in the long run.
+You can choose to pay month to month or annually.

 Click Pay Now.